sehlen-bsi/botan-docs/docs/testspec/src/14_pubkey_sig.rst

    +------------------------+-------------------------------------------------------------------------+

 Additional tests check that public keys are validated correctly.
-Test vectors are taken from NIST CAVS file 11.0 for FIPS 186-2 and FIPS 186-4.
+Test vectors are taken from NIST CAVS file 11.0 for FIPS 186-2.

 .. table::
    :class: longtable